He didn’t know what the next twenty minutes would bring, but for now the plan was simple: Don’t die.

 Easier said than done.

 River “Hart” Hartwell sat on his black gelding—of course the thing was black, he had a reputation to maintain, and the animal only came off the ranch for these nighttime excursions—in the shadows of the alley between Gomez’s Store and the post office, and watched King’s man patrolling Bluff Street.
-Just his luck; it must be Stilton out there tonight, instead of O’Grady.
+Just his luck, it must be Stilton out there tonight, instead of O’Grady.
 The older man would’ve been sitting on a porch somewhere, his boots propped up on the rail and his Winchester across his lap, probably half-asleep from the whiskey.
-But nope, tonight it was Stilton’s turn, and that young buck cared enough about impressing King he was marching up and down with his rifle against his shoulder like he was in the damn US Army.
+But nope.
+Tonight it was Stilton’s turn, and that young buck cared enough about impressing King, he was marching up and down with his rifle against his shoulder as if he were in the damn US Army.

-Except is wasn’t well.
-Things hadn’t been well in Black Aces, Montana, since just after Augustus King swaggered into town, claiming he’d won the deed to the Bicycle Mine the night before old Jim Hoyle croaked.
+Except all wasn’t well.
+Things hadn’t been well in Black Aces, Montana, since Augustus King swaggered into town, claiming he’d won the deed to the Bicycle Mine the night before old Jim Hoyle croaked.
 Widow Hoyle told anyone who’d listen that was a blatant lie, but King had the money and the muscle to keep the townsfolk happy.

 Then, when they’d quit being happy, he’d kept them quiet.

 Hart shifted in the saddle and winced at the creak of leather.
 It was loud in the still night, but not so loud Stilton heard apparently.
 He’d made it to the old schoolhouse, and was poking around the stones; which was all that was left after the townsfolk had cleared away the rubble from last summer’s fire.

 Alright, River, enough dallying.
 What’s the plan? he heard his grandfather’s words in his mind.